amusenow/di-onfleet-worker-schedules/README.md

 # Cookies Orders Automation
-This project exposes AWS Lambda endpoints that Cookies sends order to.
+This project creates a scheduled process to set

 ## Project Setup
 If pulling the repository code for the first time, run `./nuke-packages.sh` to install all Node.js modules.